gcallah/JohnGray/papers/callahan.md

 Jaspers, Karl.
 2014. *The Origin and Goal of History*.
 Hoboken: Taylor and Francis.

-Ṅag-dbaṅ-bstan-ʼdzin-nor-bu, Christopher Stagg (Translator), Dzogchen Ponlop.
+Norbu, Dzartul Ngawang Tenzin, Christopher Stagg (Translator), Dzogchen Ponlop.
 2020.
 *A Guide to the Thirty-Seven Practices of a Bodhisattva*.
 Boulder: Snow Lion